mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 A primary use of Association state is to allow new Associations and their derived Carriers to be quickly created without performing in-band cryptographic handshakes.
-See {{I-D.ietf-taps-crypto-sep}} for more details about this separation.
+See {{I-D.kuehlewind-taps-crypto-sep}} for more details about this separation.

 ## Remote